 Protecting Your Paycheck: Legal Limits on Wage Garnishment

-While the IRS has the power to garnish your wages, they can’t take it all.
+While the IRS has the power to garnish your wages, it can’t take it all.
 The law protects a portion of your income, ensuring that you retain enough to cover basic living expenses.
 These legal limits on wage garnishment are a safety net, preventing you from being left empty-handed.

 Installment Agreement: Structured Payment Plans

-Offer in Compromise: Negotiating Your Tax Debt
+Offer in Compromise (OIC): Negotiating Your Tax Debt

 Preventing Future Wage Garnishments